What Is a UX Workflow? A Practical Breakdown

 - Identify potential issues and specific friction points to make changes and ensure your designs match your users’ expectations.

-6. Hand-off & Implementation
+6. Hand-off & implementation

 In this crucial stage, you formally hand off the finalized designs to the development team for implementation.